Ahmad-Jabir Ahmadov: Activities

-He has more than 355 research works, including 44 books, 12 textbooks, 17 manuals and more than 50 teaching methodical works in foodstuffs for students majoring in the “Commodity research of foodstuffs”.
+He has more than 355 research works, including 44 books, 12 textbooks, 17 manuals and more than 50 teaching methodical works in foodstuffs for students majoring in the "Commodity research of foodstuffs".
 As a theorist and practitioner in the branch of Technology of foodstuff production, he has written a number of books in technology of confectionery and bakery products, books and albums dedicated to the Azerbaijan cookery, books on tinned foodstuffs, alcoholic and non-alcoholic beverages, spices as well as on edible fats and dairy products.
 He published 72 articles in 10 chapters of the Azerbaijan Soviet Encyclopedia on separate groups of foodstuffs.

 He was awarded the honorary title "Honored Teacher" by decree of the President of Azerbaijan Republic Heydar Aliyev in June 2002.
 From 2001 he is a member of "Union of Journalists of Azerbaijan".
-At present he is Professor of the department of “Commodity Research of Foodstuffs” in Azerbaijan State Economic University.
+At present he is Professor of the department of "Commodity Research of Foodstuffs" in Azerbaijan State Economic University.

 He has been working as advisor in “Azersun Holding" company since 2003.
-A. Ahmadov was awarded with the Media Award "Golden Pen" on the 5 June 2010.
+A. Ahmadov was awarded with the Media Award "Golden Pen" on 5 June 2010.

 The book album "Azerbaijan Cookery" was distributed to more than 15 foreign countries and was published in Turkey.
 The book "Encyclopedia of Azerbaijan Cuisine" was submitted for publication in the first quarter of 2012.